History of Toronto Pearson International Airport: Terminal 1

+The GTAA initiated a program to build a new Terminal 1 to replace both original Terminal 1 (Aeroquay One) and Terminal 2.
+The new terminal, costing $4.4 billion was a joint venture of Skidmore Owings & Merrill, Adamson Associates, and Moshe Safdie Associates.
+The project began in 1999 and was described as Canada's largest construction project.
+In order to pay for the project cost, landing fees were hiked significantly to levels similar to those of the world's busiest international airports like Heathrow Airport, leading to criticism from existing airline tenants including Air Canada whose CEO Robert Milton boycotted the opening ceremony.
+However GTAA president and CEO Lou Turpen had correctly assumed that airlines would stay at Toronto Pearson despite the high fees and continued with the next phase of construction.
+Indeed, WestJet moved its hub from Hamilton to Toronto Pearson in 2004.
+Besides Hamilton, the other Ontario airports in the region (Toronto-Billy Bishop which has operating curfews, and Kitchener-Waterloo) still only have a limited number of few cross-border flights as before, so the main competition to Pearson remains Buffalo Niagara International Airport.

 The Infield Terminal (IFT) was built to handle traffic displaced during the development and construction of the new Terminal 1.
 Its gates were opened in 2002 and 2003, and a first class lounge was opened in 2005.
 When it was in regular use, passengers were transported by bus between Terminal 1 and the IFT to reach their gates.
 After its initial closure, the Infield Terminal has been frequently used as a location to film major motion pictures and television productions.

 Aeroquay One ceased operations on April 5, 2004, on the completion of the first phase of the new Terminal 1.
 Aeroquay One was subsequently demolished to facilitate expansion of the new Terminal 1.

 Terminal 3 Pier C Expansion was completed in 2004.
 Expansion of Terminal 3 continued with the opening of the East Processor Extension (EPE) in June 2006, adding 40 check-in counters, new retail space, additional secure 'hold-screening' for baggage, and a huge picture window that offers one of the most convenient apron viewing locations at the airport.
 This phase of the expansion also included improved Canada Border services and a more open arrivals hall.
 Phase II of the EPE was completed in 2007 and includes larger security screening areas and additional international baggage claim areas, while the West Processor Expansion Shell was completed in early 2008.

 Terminal 2 saw its last day in operation as a passenger terminal January 29, 2007.
 The following day, airlines moved to the newly completed Pier F, or Hammerhead Pier at the current Terminal 1.
 Demolition of Terminal 2 began in April 2007 and concluded in November 2008.